Pougher/VML/README.md

 </p>

 ---

+## Usage

+Compiling a VML program is simple!
+Simply run `vml -c <filename>.vml`.
+This will create a file called `out.bin` which can then be run with the `-r` flag on `vml`.
+Furthermore (as stated in the Miscellaneous section), you can compile assembly to run on the virtual machine with `vml -a <file>.s`.

+## Compilation

+Since this is a simple cargo project (make sure you have `rustc` and `cargo` installed), follow these steps:

+1) `cd` into the correct directory (the root of your VML folder)
+2) run `cargo build --release` (This builds the program)
+3) add `alias vml=/path/to/target/release/vml` to your .bashrc or .zshrc
+4) Test the installation by running `vml` in a new terminal.
+If you get an error, well done!
+You can now begin programming!

 ## Basic syntax

 While creating this language, I wanted to focus on simplistic syntax and it really shows!
 Only 17 keywords!
 I've also put some effort into them being easy to use, as VML shares